DUSHIME1212/Tourist_buddy/README.md

 4. **4.
 Rate a Destination**: Here the user get the option to rate the destination, from the experience he had.

-5. **Get Recommended Places**: This feature provides users with a list of recommended places based on their interests, budget, and time duration.
-It includes a **Destination List** feature that allows users to view all available destinations.
+5. **Get Recommended Places**: This feature provides users with a list of recommended places based on their highly-rated places.

 6. **Add New Category**: This feature allows users to add new categories for their favorite places that are not included in the existing categories.